 Again, the data shows just the opposite.

-Referring to our benchmark again, SIGMA data from campaigns which
+Referring to our benchmark again, SpotTrac data from campaigns which

-included sixties in their package, shows that station using sixties
+included sixties in their package, shows that stations using sixties

 team.
 If they are producing only shorter length spots, you are missing

 an opportunity to register a more compelling message that is possible

 through longer lengths.
 Perhaps more importantly, a :60 is worth

 twice a :30 and four times a :15, meaning you will generate much greater

 value for your campaign, to many people the most important determinant

 Finally, if you are using a tag with a website or an